chaker999/Apple-TV-Hue-Integration/README.md

 Enjoy controlling your Apple TV and Hue lights from one unified interface!
 Feel free to open an issue or create a pull request if you have improvements or run into any problems.

+#license
+- This project is licensed under the MIT License.
+- You’re free to copy, modify, and distribute as long as you retain the original license text.